 The Barefoot Camper is a modern camper with retro styling.
 It is has a hand-built fiberglass shell and comes in a range of colors.

 Since it is lightweight, slim, and aerodynamic it is super easy to tow.
 Barefoot Caravan recently announced that nuCampRV will be bringing the Barefoot to the US in 2020.

 #6 Serro Scotty

 The next year Serro introduced a 10′ teardrop travel trailer called the Sportsman.
 In 1960 the teardrop shape was replaced in favor of the tear-drop “swoosh” shaped wheel well opening.
 In 1995 they even added motorhomes to their lineup.

 In 1997 the Serro manufacturing plant burns down and they stop making travel trailers.
-Scotty is still in business making Police and Fire Safety trailers. in 2016 Litte Guy Worldwide well-know for their teardrops campers announced they will be building retro “Serro Scottys” in 2017.
+Scotty is still in business making Police and Fire Safety trailers. in 2016 Litte Guy Worldwide well-known for their teardrops campers announced they will be building retro “Serro Scottys” in 2017.
 From what I can find they build one model.